Lidija Seničar

 Lidija Seničar (née Lazović; Belgrade, October 19, 1973) is a Serbian art historian, curator, selector and cultural activist, known for her activities on field of children and youth creativity.

 She is the editor-in-chief of the visual art programs of the Children's Cultural Center of Belgrade, where she also manages the International art contest "Joy of Europe".
 She is the author of the Belgrade Research archive for children's creativity "Growing Up" /Serbian: Izrastanje/ and others projects.

 Biography

 Education

 In Belgrade she completed elementary school and the cultural-linguistic Twelfth Gymnasium, department for foreign correspondent.
-She graduated in 1999 at the University of Belgrade Faculty of Philosophy, at the Department of Art History / Subdepartment of National History of Art of the New Century, with the theme "Coronation of the Virgin as an Iconographic Theme in Serbian Baroque Painting", suma cum laude.
+She graduated in 1999 at the University of Belgrade Faculty of Philosophy, at the Department of Art History / Subdepartment of National History of Art of the New Century, with the theme "Coronation of the Virgin as an Iconographic Theme in Serbian Baroque Painting", summa cum laude.

 She attended museology seminars organized by the Ministry of Culture and Information of Serbia.
 She gained the title of the state curator in 2006.